 However, virtual team-building activities can help break up the day and create moments for meaningful social connection.
 If you’re trying to keep your remote employees engaged on a budget, look no further!

-A few of our favorite virtual team building ideas and activities:
+A few of our favorite virtual team building activities and ideas:

-Read on for more information on each of these ideas, plus dozens more ideas!
+Read on for more information on each of these ideas, plus dozens more virtual team building ideas!

 - Start meetings with “highs and lows”